 What project are you most proud of when it comes to sustainability (of people or planet)?

 The work we have achieved so far at Alladale Wilderness Reserve; amongst our most significant projects we have planted 850,000 saplings, restored our peatlands, educated 1000s of local school children and reintroduced red squirrels.

 Which is your favourite part of your job?

 Seeing others gripped by nature when enjoying trips with TENT.

 Which is the part that you enjoy the least?

-Who are your greatest influences?
+Who or what is your greatest influence?

 Best advice you’ve been given?

-Your personal indulgence?
+What is your personal indulgence?

 What must happen now to help make our planet more sustainable?